Lawin0129/NFS-World-Offline/README.md

 This program is a server emulator/backend written in Node.js for NFS World which allows you to play it.
 # Features
 * Achievements:
-    + All original achievements that once existed in nfs world.
+    + All original achievements included that once existed in NFS World.
     + Setting your achievement badges in achievements log.
 * Drivers:
     + Creating Drivers (functionality like "name taken?" also included).